rzf16/rzf16.github.io/aboutme.md

 Welcome to my little corner of the internet!
 I'm Ryan Feng, a master's student in the [University of Michigan Robotics Institute](https://robotics.umich.edu/).
 My primary interests lie in motion planning, both for mobile robots and robotic manipulation tasks.

-Outside of school, I'm a huge fan of NBA basketball and professional soccer, an avid runner, and a (semi-retired) member of the [Michigan Mars Rover Team](https://mrover.org/).
+Outside of school, I'm a huge fan of professional sports (:basketball::soccer::football:), an avid runner (<span style="text-decoration: underline">outdoors only</span>), a (semi-retired) member of the [Michigan Mars Rover Team](https://mrover.org/), and a mac and cheese enthusiast.
 Right now, I am...

 :swimmer::bike::runner: (very slowly) becoming a triathlete